R&RA’s groundbreaking tool for care workers

-Or you can buy them at once online at the special rate of £6.25 per set (£5.25 to R&RA members) including p&p – click on the button to order and pay by card.
+Or you can buy them at once online at the special rate of £6.25 per set (£5.25 to R&RA members) including p&p to any UK address – click on the button to order and pay by card.
 (Opens a secure link to paypal who process the payments for us – but any of the main cards can be used.
 For non-UK addresses please email.)

 The Keys make an encouraging and confidence-building basis for any carer training programme: handy, attractive and very popular for carers to keep as a pocket reference or trigger to discussion.

 “They are good for reminding people what they should be doing, particularly new or agency staff.
 It’s a good way to find out about the areas you don’t usually work in, such as End of Life Care.” – A Senior Care Assistant’s comment

 “The keys to care are certainly very good indeed.
 They do just what you said they are intended to do.
 I can see them being very useful… …they’re something for carers, and most of all, for clients to have.
 So that the clients realise that these are the standards which the carers are trained to.” – A manager’s feedback

 “I incorporated them into a new supervision template….
 A section on Look at Keys to Care and choose a topic you would like to discuss… I would say there is something different about them, the content and the way they have been written is very applicable and engaging and… sings to the tune of care staff, I think.” – A staff trainer’s feedback